Segment III - Port Everglades Sand Bypass

 The Sand Bypass Project exemplifies a long-term strategy for regional resilience in Southeast Florida, with substantial physical, economic, and environmental benefits to the Broward County Federal Shore Protection Project and Port Everglades Federal Navigation Channel.

-The Sand Bypass Project will aid in serving as a supplemental sand source for the Broward County Segment III Shore Protection Project, which will provide for an economical, local source of sand in a county where local sources necessary for continued beach restoration and maintenance are nearly depleted.
+The Sand Bypass Project will aid in providing a supplemental sand source for the Broward County Segment III Shore Protection Project, delivering an economical, local source of sand where offshore sand sources are no longer available for nourishment activities, thus requiring truck haul of sand from inland sand sources for ongoing projects.
+The Sand Bypass project now presents an alternative, reducing the scale and potentially the frequency of future truck haul projects.

 Benefits